alessiodevoto/NeMo-Skills/docs/tutorials/posts/omr-inference.md

 ## 2\.
 Preparing Model Weights

 Now that our environment is ready, the next step is to prepare our Large Language Model (LLM).
 We'll download the `nvidia/OpenMath-Nemotron-14B-Kaggle` model and transform it into an optimized TensorRT-LLM engine using FP8 quantization.
-This process significantly improves inference speed and efficiency.

 **Note on FP8 Quantization:** FP8 (8-bit floating point) quantization is highly efficient but requires GPUs that support `E4M3 FP8` (like NVIDIA Hopper GPUs).
 For other GPUs, `int8_wo` (8-bit integer with weight-only quantization) is recommended and does not require calibration.